bgri/m100LE/README.md

 <ul><details><summary>Click to learn more about CMPRSS.</summary>

-CMPRSS is a basic program that runs on your Model T to create the binary file, WL20*xx*.CO from the ASCII file WL20*xx*.DO, both of which contain the daily words **m100le** uses for a particular year, 20*xx*.
+CMPRSS is a BASIC program that runs on the Model 100.
+It reads words from the serial port from a personal computer that is sending an ASCII wordlist (WL20*xx*.DO).
+(Where 20*xx* is a year.)
+CMPRSS compresses the five letter words to three bytes and writes them to a binary file in the RAM storage named WL20*xx*.CO.

 There are three ways of using CMPRSS:

 1. Serial port.
 CMPRSS can read the ASCII list of words over the RS232C serial port from a modern computer.
 This is the recommended